 '''

 R> library("mclust")

+'''

+'''

 R> mc <- Mclust(faithful$waiting)

 R> mc

 'Mclust' model object:

-'''
+best model: univariate, equal variance (E) with 2 components

+and the estimated means are

-R> mc\$parameters\$mean
+R> mc$parameters$mean

+54.6 80.1

 with estimated standard deviation (found to be equal within both groups)

-R> sqrt(mc\$parameters\$variance\$sigmasq)
+R> sqrt(mc$parameters$variance$sigmasq)

+[1] 5.87

-The proportion is $\hat{p} = 0.36$.
+The proportion is \hat{p} = 0.36.
 The second package is called flexmix whose functionality is described by Leisch (2004).
-A mixture of two normals can be fitted using with $\hat{p} = 0.36$ and estimated parameters
+A mixture of two normals can be fitted

-'''
+using

 R> library("flexmix")

 R> fl <- flexmix(waiting ~ 1, data = faithful, k = 2)

-'''
+with \hat{p} = 0.36 and estimated parameters

 R> parameters(fl, component = 1)

+Comp.1

+coef.
+(Intercept)

-Comp.1 coef.(Intercept) 54.6 sigma 5.9
+54.6

+siama

 R> parameters(fl, component = 2)

+Comp.2

+coef.(Intercept)

+80.10

-Comp.2 coef.(Intercept) 80.10 sigma 5.87
+sigma

+'''

 We can get standard errors for the five parameter estimates by using a bootstrap approach (see Efron and Tibshirani, 1993).
 The original data are slightly perturbed by drawing n out of n observations with replacement and those artificial replications of the original data are called bootstrap samples.
 Now, we can fit the mixture for each bootstrap sample and assess the variability of the estimates, for example using confidence intervals.
 Some suitable R code based on the Mclust function follows.
-First, we define a function that, for a bootstrap sample indx, fits a two-component mixture model and returns \hat{p} and the estimated means (note that we need to make sure that we always get an estimate of p, not 1 - p):
+First, we define a function that, for a bootstrap sample indx, fits a two-component mixture model and returns \hat{p} and the estimated means (note that we need to make sure that we always get an estimate of p, not 1-p):